ResCP: Reservoir Conformal Prediction for Time Series Forecasting: Reservoir Conformal Prediction

+Usually \gls{cp} methods operate directly on conformal scores.
+However, in some case it might be beneficial to consider exogenous inputs~(covariates).
 Adding exogenous variables as input to the reservoir can affect the internal dynamics of the network and, thus, its states.
 Depending on the characteristics of specific exogenous variables, they can harm the effectiveness of the reservoir in localizing prediction w.r.t.\ the dynamics of the target variable.
 Since the network is not trained, adjusting to the relevance and characteristics of the covariates is not possible with the completely unsupervised approach discussed in \autoref{sec:rescp}.
 As an alternative to \gls{rescp} in these scenarios, we consider a variant of our original approach, called \gls{rescqr}, which can account for exogenous inputs by relying on quantile regression.
 In practice, we use a linear readout to map the state at each time step to a set of quantiles of interest.
 Specifically, we use states $\vh_{1:T-H}$ and residuals $r_{H+1:T}$ in the calibration set to fit a linear model $\widehat{Q}_\alpha(\vh_t)$ as a quantile predictor.
 To do so, we train the readout to minimize the pinball loss for the target quantiles $\{\beta_1, \dots, \beta_M\}$ of the conformity scores:

 We can then construct \glspl{pi} as discussed in \autoref{sec:rescp}.
 As we will show in \autoref{sec:experiments}, \gls{rescqr} provides a practical methods approach that can work well in scenarios where the availability of enough calibration data allows for training the readout and informative exogenous variables are available.